siddiqkaithodu/siddiqkaithodu/README.md

 ### Hi there 👋
+Its Sid. 🙉<br>
+I am a Data Scientist in future 🤔 uhh...
+Maybe.. 🙄 <br>Who knows.😢
 <!--
 **siddiqkaithodu/siddiqkaithodu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...